xisonc/sxm-activator-pwa/README.md

 SXM Activator PWA

-Quick and dirty PWA to activate satellite radios on a trial account.
+Proof of concept, quick and dirty PWA to activate satellite radios on a trial account.

+Using this PWA you understand what you are doing, this PWA comes with no warranty or liability for what you do with it.

 Inspired by https://github.com/parker-stephens/siriusxm-activator